-(a) The NCGAA is the only body responsible for organizing Gaelic Games between
+(a) The NCGAA is the body responsible for organizing NCGAA sanctioned Gaelic Games between collegiate teams in North America.

 (c) The GAA Official Guide is applicable in as far as the playing rules of the games.